Peggle Nights

-Peggle Nights is a downloadable game from PopCap Games, released on Windows, Mac OS X and Microsoft Xbox Live Arcade, also playable on Nintendo DS through Peggle: Dual Shot.
+Peggle Nights is a casual puzzle video game from PopCap Games, released on Windows, Mac OS X and Microsoft Xbox Live Arcade, also playable on Nintendo DS through Peggle: Dual Shot.
 Upon its release, PopCap marketed the game as a "follow-up" to Peggle, although an actual sequel to the 2007 PC Game was released in 2013.
 The gameplay between Peggle and Peggle Nights has remained largely unchanged, with each stage featuring a colorful 2D background filled with different colored "pegs".
 The objective in each level is to clear all of the orange pegs by hitting them with a ball shot from the top of the screen.
 New to this version are 60 new levels, 60 additional challenges, the introduction of the new Peggle Master Marina the Electric Squid, and the addition of an "Aced" score for each level.

 PopCap gave little pre-release build-up to Peggle Nights, with only a mention of the game by founder by Jason Kapalka in a January 2008 interview and PopCap publishing its press release on the day it was released.
 Critical reviews of Peggle Nights were favorable, most of the praises going towards the gameplay mechanics and presentation taken from the original Peggle; however, Peggle Nights' similarity to its predecessor, as well as its narrative dream element, garnered mixed responses.